► 1 Series returns for a fourth generation

 ► BMW’s latest interior design adopted

 If you’re shopping for the best small family hatchbacks and driving pleasure is a top priority, the BMW 1 Series has always been a top choice.
-Even with BMW’s never-ending onslaught of new SUVs, the 1 is (somewhat refreshingly) still its most popular new car in the UK.
+Even with BMW’s never-ending onslaught of new SUVs, the 1 is still its most popular new car in the UK, which is at odds with the rest of Europe where the X3 rules supreme.

 Such is its popularity, BMW is skipping the usual facelift and diving straight in with a new generation only five years since the previous car debuted (a short cycle for this firm), though it feels more like a significant facelift.
 Think Mk5 Golf into Mk6 and you’ll be on the right lines.